kkatherineliu/typing-game/README.md

 https://github.com/kkatherineliu/typing-game/assets/80860203/238b24b0-2c8d-4333-8681-42c02fcc6c8f

 ___
-### outstanding issues
-- resizing does not affect word generation live (since boardWidth and boardHeight are just initialized once at the beginning)
-    - note: is it possible to detect screen resizing to then re-calculate the height and width at that moment?
-- mobile mode gameboard display should be full width but it is stuck at 75vw

 ### possible features for the future
 - prettier UI (maybe fit the theme of raining)
 - include images or sound